CS3219-AY2324S1-G04/peerprep_room_service/README.md

 **Note:**

-- The database and message broker are hosted externally, not within the Kubernetes cluster.
+- The database and MQ are hosted externally, not within the Kubernetes cluster.

 **Prerequisite**